AcademySoftwareFoundation/OpenTimelineIO/docs/design/editorial_design.md

 ```
 - In the example image, `A` is item and `delta_out` is a negative RationalTime.
 The edit command shifts `B` without adjusting it's source_range.

-> Again, no crazy about the argument names
+> Again, not crazy about the argument names

 ---